It’s not the planning it’s the implementation!

 Five (I am sure there are more but just go with me, here) reasons whyyyyyyy:

-- Motivation.
 We often mistake motivation for a “feeling of readiness”.
 It is not.
 Motivation is about “reasons to act.”
-I wrote a blog about it last month or so that you can read here.
+I wrote a blog about it last month or so that you can read “Why Small Business Owners Struggle With Motivation (And How to Fix it)” here.
 I had lost my “reason to act” because the actions I was required to do were not connected to my larger outcomes.

 Since this month is about planning, I’d like to focus on #2 and #4 from above.
 I’ll tackle #5 in a later blog.
 For discussion sake, I am defining “micro-business” as a business that 1) the founder and owner makes all the decisions for, 2) has fewer than 5 W2 employees, 3) has an annual revenue less than $500K, and 4) is not created to be sold, later.